How to take the pain out of architecture documentation

 A well-documented architecture can be the difference between a project that succeeds and one that fails.
 However, it requires a significant and ongoing investment in time and effort.
 Can it be made to be less painful?

-Some might debate whether it’s more painful to “not to have any documentation at all” vs. “having it but it’s constantly out-of-date,” however, the best practice is to have it.
+Some might debate whether it’s more painful to “not to have any documentation at all” vs. “having it but it’s constantly out-of-date,”.
+Ultimately, choosing between the lesser of two evils is not a winning strategy, when you have a third option: "architecture documentation that is always-up-to-date".

 A well-documented architecture can be the difference between a project that succeeds and one that fails.
 Not only does architecture documentation ensure that a system is well-understood, thoughtfully designed, and can be clearly communicated to others, but it also results in higher team productivity, a better onboarding experience, and great software.